Manfred Viktor Maria Mautner Markhof / 17.9.1903 – 4.1.1981

 Manfred I was born as the great-grandson of Adolf Ignaz and the son of Theodor I and Martha Eisl.
 He was married to Maria Anna “Pussy” Kupelwieser (1900 – 1990), who gave birth to the three children Manfred II, Christiana and Eleonore.
 He died in 1981 in a car accident.

-He kept his rich life in the memoirs „Haltestellen und Stationen in meinem Leben“ (“Stops and stations of my life”) and „Mit euch, Ihr Großen, zu spazieren.
+He kept his rich life in the memoirs „Haltestellen und Stationen in meinem Leben“ (“Stops and phases of my life”) and „Mit euch, Ihr Großen, zu spazieren.
 Aus meinem lückenhaften Gedächtnis“ (“To walk with you, you dignified ones.
 Extracts from my incomplete memory”).

 Mandates and Functions

-Co-founder of the cultural journal „morgen
+- Co-founder of the cultural journal „morgen“